Read This If You Are Using Default Admin Username In WordPress

 A basic WordPress installation comes up with a default username like “admin” if you don’t specify the username while installing.

 If you are using “admin” as username, you can be an easy target of hackers.
 Whenever a hacker tries to gain access to your blog, the very first thing s/he will do is trying to crack the password with the username “admin”.

-Most of the time hackers use some automated tools to access your site by using ‘admin’ username with some passwords combinations.
-This is called Brute Force Attacks.
+Most of the time hackers use some automated tools to access your site using usernames like ‘admin’, ‘yoursite’, ‘yourname’, etc. This is called Brute Force Attack.

-So if you are using ‘admin’ or something that easy to guess as your WordPress Username, I highly recommend you to change your username ASAP.
+So if you are using ‘admin’ or something that easy to guess as for your WordPress Username, I highly recommend you change your username ASAP.
 And Don’t forget to use a strong password.

 Do let us know if you face any difficulties on any steps.
 And don’t forget to share this post on Facebook, Twitter and Google Plus.